 Did you know, when you're pregnant, your diet, emotions and how you interact with your bump all play a part in developing your growing baby’s brain?

-'Inherited genes play a major role in determining intelligence and personality, but the right lifestyle choices can help ensure those genes are programmed in the womb,’ says Dr Lana Asprey.
-In fact, ‘researchers now estimate that only 50 percent of IQ is down to genes – the rest is influenced by a baby’s environment.’
+'Inherited genes play a major role in determining intelligence and personality, but the right lifestyle choices can help ensure those genes are programmed in the womb,’ says Dr Lana Asprey, who specialises in fertility, pregnancy, and children's health coaching.
+In fact, ‘researchers now estimate that only 50 per cent of IQ is down to genes – the rest is influenced by a baby’s environment.’

 , your baby will feel you touching your bump and stroking it can send calming messages to her nervous system.
 Research suggests an unborn baby can even distinguish between her mother and father’s touch.
 Pass the almond oil.
 This is the best excuse for a massage ever.

 , all the connections from ear to brain are in place,’ says Miriam.
 In fact, studies show newborns respond to accents or languages they hear in the womb – those born to bilingual families respond to both languages from birth, so get chatting!